 Students will have the benefit of committee members who are experts in the particular field of interest.
-They will choose one committee member from the IICS faculty and have two committee members from their field of interest.
+A committee chair will be chosen by the Dean of Students from the IICS faculty and the student will choose two committee members from their field of interest.
 The research may build on the Specialty Concentration the student studied or will have a sexology/sex therapy focus and will make an original contribution to the field of Sexology.

-It is expected that as the students have completed Masters Degrees in a Health-related field, they will have taken graduate level courses in Research Methodology and Statistics and have completed research in their graduate programs.
+It is expected that as the students have completed Master's Degrees in a Healthcare-related field, they will have taken graduate level courses in Research Methodology and Statistics, and will have completed research in their graduate programs.

 As part of the Dissertation/Doctoral Project portion of the program, IICS offers ancillary classes in Research Methodology and in Statistics.
-For those students who want or require additional guidance in completing a Dissertation/Doctoral Project, consultants with expertise in Research Methodology and Statistics will be offering tutorials at an additional cost throughout the year.
-Those consultants will also be available to the students independently for additional tutoring or editing.
-The IICS faculty will also be available to the students for consultation and guidance at no charge.
+For those students who want or require additional guidance in completing a Dissertation/Doctoral Project, our Dissertation Coordinator offers tutorials and office hours to guide students.